powsybl/.github/docs/index.md

 ## 👀 Visualization

 A visualization repository is available, using the IIDM network modelisation of powsybl-core.
-It mainly generates SVG for detailed voltage level and area diagrams:
+It mainly generates SVG for single-line diagrams and network-area diagrams:
 ![overview](/_static/img/visualization.svg)

 | Documentation                                                             | Github                                                         | Description                                  |